show_page.php1 : dm01a.jpg

 HISTORY: Long-standing ulcerated lesion was removed surgically from the mouth

 HISTOPATHOLOGIC DESCRIPTION: Oral mucosa (per contributor): Approximately 60% of the submucosa is infiltrated by numerous eosinophils, fewer neutrophils, macrophages, lymphocytes, plasma cells, mast cells, and reactive fibroblasts that surround and separate bundles of collagen.
-Within the areas of dense eosinophilic infiltrate, intensely hypereosinophilic material is fragmented, granular, and surrounded by amphophilic to basophilic debris creating a highly eosinophilic center (“flame” appearance), surrounded by macrophages and multinucleate giant cells, including both Langhans and foreign body type (flame figures).
+Within the areas of dense eosinophilic infiltrate, intensely hypereosinophilic material is fragmented, granular, and surrounded by amphophilic to basophilic debris creating a highly eosinophilic center (“flame” appearance), surrounded by macrophages and multinucleate giant cells, both Langhans and foreign body type (flame figures).
 The submucosa is mildly expanded by increased clear space (edema), lymphatic vessels are mildly dilated, and blood vessels are often lined by plump, reactive endothelial cells.
 The overlying mucosal epithelium is mildly hyperplastic.

 MORPHOLOGIC DIAGNOSIS: Oral mucosa (per contributor): Stomatitis, eosinophilic and granulomatous, focally extensive, moderate, with flame figures, breed unspecified, feline.